ipcrypt-std/draft-denis-uricrypt/draft-denis-uricrypt.md

 * SIVLEN: The length of the Synthetic Initialization Vector in bytes, defined as 16 bytes (128 bits) for this specification.

+* PADBS: Padding Block Size, the number of bytes to which ciphertext components are aligned.
+Defined as 3 bytes for this specification to ensure efficient Base64url encoding without padding characters.

 * Domain Separation: The practice of using distinct inputs to cryptographic functions to ensure outputs for different purposes are not compatible.